 Day 12: Explore Oushima Island

 On your second day exploring the Goto islands, visit Oushima (Yellow Island).
 This fascinating island was once heavily populated during the whaling boom in the region.
 Today, there are more cats than humans on the island.
-While abandoned schools, homes, and boats are common sights here, this small fisherman’s island is still alive in its own way.
-After walking around the island, you'll visit a cave, then make your way back to Fukue Island for some free time.
+While abandoned schools, homes, and boats are common sights here, this small fisherman's island is still alive in its own way.
+After walking around the island, you'll visit a cave and then return to Fukue Island for some free time.
 Dine on freshly caught fish in a local restaurant on your last night in the archipelago.

 Day 13: Enjoy Huis Ten Bosch Theme Park

 Today you'll take a trip to Sasebo and spend the day at the theme park Huis Ten Bosch.
 Designed to look like a Dutch village, this exciting theme park is twice the size of Disneyland.
 In the evening, continue to Nagasaki to see one of the best night views on earth from the top of Mount Inasayama.
 Look out at the amazing lights of Nagasaki and the harbor below on your last night in Japan.

 Day 14: Nagasaki Historical Tour